microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing az login error](./az_login_error.png)

 If you are still having issues deploying ArcBox, please [submit an issue](https://github.com/microsoft/azure_arc/issues/new/choose) on GitHub and include a detailed description of your issue, the Azure region you are deploying to, the flavor of ArcBox you are trying to deploy.
 Inside the _C:\ArcBox\Logs_ folder you can also find instructions for uploading your logs to an Azure storage account for review by the Jumpstart team.

-## Known issues

-- None at this time